wessware/wessware/README.md

 ## Wechale Shisia Stephen <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I have a Bachelors degree in Applied Mathematics & Computer science, with a soft spot for Data & Analytics.
 I have more than 3 years of industry experience in Data Analysis, Data Science & Machine Learning engineering.
-I am also involved in scientific research & development; in this respect, I have experience with data collection using different tools, data preprocessing & data warehousing, project design, and Monitoring & Evaluation.
+I also relish scientific research & development; in this respect, I have experience with data collection using different tools, data preprocessing & data warehousing, project design, and Monitoring & Evaluation.

-I am enthusiastic and keen on mastering emerging technologies and their integration in applied Artificial Intelligence in solving real-world problems, betterment of human lives, and corporate profitability.
+I am enthusiastic and keen on mastering emerging technologies and their respective integration in Applied Artificial Intelligence in solving real-world problems, betterment of human lives, and corporate profitability.

 I am an integral & charismatic team player: I can work collaboratively for the achievement of a common goal.
 I am objective, analytical, detail oriented, disciplined, orderly, and competent.